 Whether working on department stores, private homes, or otherwise, our craftsmen know how to adapt to all types of settings and sites.

 Glass wall restoration – Indret

-Returning the ‘La Navale’ glass well to its former splendour
+Returning the ‘La Navale’ glass wall to its former splendour

 This magnificent glass wall on the back wall of a castle on the south bank of the Loire was probably constructed by workers from neighbouring naval sites at the start of the 20th Century.
 The Crézé team worked here for several weeks, returning it to its former glory.

 Skylight in Paris